Kopano-dev/kdav/README.md

 The main dependencies are installed via Composer, to do that, first get composer itself.
 Installation instructions can be found [here](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
-It's recommend to install composer locally into the main kDav directory.
+It's recommend to install composer locally into the main kDAV directory.
 Then just do

 ```
 # ./composer.phar install